 The niece of a classmate from Newtown High died at the hands of the gunman, who shot dead 20 children and seven adults before killing himself.
 While Johnson has no immediate family among the victims, the bucolic little community is still like her family, she said.
 "Everybody knows somebody who knows somebody."

 In discussing her feelings about Newtown and the terrible shooting, Johnson quickly thought of her mother, who died in February.
 She was a town leader, a member of the school board, legislative council and Title IX commission.
-Johnson said her mom -- a teacher like the adult victims -- led a successful campaign for the town to purchase and transform a decommissioned mental health hospital
+Johnson said her mom -- a teacher like the adult victims -- led a successful campaign for the town to purchase and transform a decommissioned mental health hospital into a municipal center.

 On Friday morning, before the extent of the carnage was known, Johnson frantically exchanged Facebook messages with ex-classmates to find out what happened.
 Then, after the death toll was revealed, the Facebook questions stopped.